mikael-ros/picket/CONTRIBUTING.md

     - [git](https://git-scm.com/)
     - [Godot Engine](https://godotengine.org/)
     - This plugin
-3. Set up a minimal project to test with
-    > todo: make demo project
+3. Load the demo
-4. Make sure this minimal project works as expected before making modifications
+4. Make sure the demo works as expected before making modifications
 5. When done, submit a pull request and wait for review

 ### Some coding principles